adobe/helix-test-content-gdrive/README.md

 ## Prerequisites
 TODO explain what's needed and point to the Getting Started guide

+## TODO
+This example should be completed to demonstrate the following:

+* content only: index.md (or use README.md as fallback?)
+* custom header and footer: add header.md & footer.md
+* add static html files
+* custom styling: add style.css as override

+And the tests in the `test-code` branch should be updated to validate those things.

 ## Overview
 > So far this is more a skeleton than a complete example, it needs to be fleshed out but already
 > demonstrates the idea of standalone examples including integration tests that validate them